-Job related injuries are not uncommon.
-It is important that employees familiarize themselves with the basics of worker’s compensation, and understand their rights.
+According to OSHA, 6 million workers suffer non-fatal workplace injuries each year.
+It is important that employees familiarize themselves with the basics of workers’ compensation and understand their rights.

 It will help them decide the best course of action in case they experience a workplace injury or disease.
 Here are some answers to a few of the most common questions related to workers compensation cases in Missouri.
 Remember that these are general answers.
 Each case is unique and should be treated as such.
 If you experience a work place injury, it is best to have an experienced attorney evaluate your case and help you determine what will be the best course of action in your individual case.

 - What kinds of injuries are covered under worker compensation?

 There are several types of injuries and diseases that can occur at workplaces.
 There could be sudden onset injuries, cumulative injuries that occur over a period of time, or occupational diseases, which include infections and respiratory diseases.
 If you have suffered any of these injuries at workplace, you should immediately report it to your employer and request medical treatment.

 - Who pays for the medical care of the injured employee?

 All employers, with the exception of a few, are required to carry workers compensation insurance.
 The employer is liable to pay for all injuries, which arise out of and in the course of employment.
 Once you inform the employer about your injury, it is their duty to direct you to a doctor covered under their workers compensation policy.
 If your claim for compensation gets rejected, get in touch with a Missouri workers compensation attorney to determine a further course of action.